ricardochaves/python-lint/README.md

 # python-lint

-GitHub Action for Lint your code
+GitHub Action for Lint your Python code